drumicube/animatediff-batcher/README.md

 * Create a **animatediff_input_folder** folder (ex: /home/user/mybestclips).
 * Create a subfolder inside your **animatediff_input_folder** for your current project (ex: /home/user/mybestclips/project1)
-* Batch generate AnimateDiff clips under Auto1111 as usual.
-(No Adetailer, 16 frames, Interpolation to Off)
+* Batch generate simple AnimateDiff clips under Auto1111 as usual.
+(No highres fix, No Adetailer, 16 frames, Interpolation to Off)
 * Copy all your favorite AnimateDiff clips (gif + txt files) into your project folder (ex: /home/user/mybestclips/project1)
 * Ensure your **animatediff-batcher.cfg** is correctly set, especially the needed paths.